-This might come as a surprise for most of you but factually speaking all of these techniques have only little to no scientific backing in respect to weight reduction and fat evaluation.
+This might come as a surprise to most of you, but upon close inspection all of these approaches have little to no scientific backing when it comes to weight reduction and fat evaluation.
 We’ll start by exploring the limits of the concept of Body Mass Index (BMI).

 Based on this metric, you occupy a position within the normal weight range if your BMI is between 18.5 and 25, and within the overweight range if your BMI is between 25 to 30.
-Anybody with a BMI 30 or higher is known to be obese.
+Anybody with a BMI 30 or higher is considered obese.

 Are These Men Morbidly Obese ?